QLee2112/Project-1---Spaceman-Sam/README.md

 MVP:
 1. As a user, I want to be able to click the 'play' button
+2. As a user, I want the game to start when play is clicked
+3. As a user, I want a random bank of letters to generate when 'play' is clicked
+4. As a user, I want a random 5-10 letter word(aka goal word) to be generated when I click 'play'
+5. As a user, I want to be able to click a letter from the letter bank
+6. As a user, I want to see the letter appear on the "______" lines if the letter is in the goal word
+7. As a user, I want to recieve a 'wrong letter message' when clicking a letter that is not in the goal word
+8. As a user, I want part of a spaceship to appear above the spaceman when clicking a letter that is not in the goal word
+9. As a user, I want a lose condition to trigger if the goal word is not filled out after clicking 11 letters from the word bank
+10. As a user, I want a win confition to trigger if the goal word is filled out before clicking 11 letters from the word bank
+11. As a user, I want to reset the bank of letters when 'play again' is clicked

+V1:
+12. As a user, I want to be able to upload a file as the spaceman sprite
+13. As a user, I want to be able to change the text color of the goal word and letters in the bank of letters
+14. As a user, I want to be able to click the 'hint' button

+V2:
+15. As a user, i want to be able to change the background color of the game board
+16. As a user, I want to be able to see how many games I have won
+17. As a user, I want to be able to see how many games I have lost

+Psuedo Code:
+MVP:
+1. As a user, I want to be able to click the 'play' button
     1. Create a div with an ID of playButton
     2. Add an event listener to the play button that clears the buttons from the screen loads the next page
 2. As a user, I want the game to start when play is clicked